Additional Qualifications

 Current Subsidies Available

-First Nation, Métis & Inuit Studies Subsidy:
+First Nation, Métis and Inuit Studies**

 To further support the Indigenous Education learning of our DDSB educators, subsidy funds will be available to facilitate the completion of the following AQ courses through the DDSB’s AQ program: